 In the morning, we went shopping for provisions and also had a water and diesel fuel delivery.
-Now both water and fuel tanks, as well as all the jerry cans, are filled.
+Now both water and fuel tanks, as well as all the jerry cans, were filled.

 By early afternoon all work was finished and Thetis was launched at 1645.
-There do not seem to be any problems: water, engine, etc.
+There did not seem to be any problems: water, engine, etc.

 - The SeaTalk data bus used by the instruments to communicate with each other did not work.

-- The autopilot actuator arm seems to be wired in reversed polarity.
+- The autopilot actuator arm seemed to had been wired in reversed polarity.